ddnexus/pagy/docs/extras/out_of_range.md

 ---
 # Out Of Range Extra

 This extra allows for easy handling of out of range pages.
-It internally resques from the `Pagy::OutOfRangeError` offering a few different ready to use modes, quite useful for UIs and/or APIs.
+It internally rescues from the `Pagy::OutOfRangeError` offering a few different ready to use modes, quite useful for UIs and/or APIs.

 ## Synopsys